t1stm/ndithering-extended/readme.md

 ## 🚀 Usage

-Grab the latest [prebuilt release](https://github.com/Tremeschin/nVibrant/releases) for your matching NVIDIA driver version, [build it yourself](#Compiling) or download from your package manager.
+Grab the latest [prebuilt release](https://github.com/Tremeschin/nVibrant/releases) for your matching NVIDIA driver version, [build it yourself](#-compiling) or download from your package manager.
 You might need to `chmod +x nvibrant*` to mark the file as executable!

+<sup><b>Note:</b> You might need to set `nvidia_drm.modeset=1` kernel parameter, but I think it's enabled by default on recent drivers.</sup>

-Vibrance levels are numbers from `-1024` and `1023` for each display.
+**Inputs**: Vibrance levels are numbers from `-1024` and `1023` for each display.
 If a number is not passed for the Nth display, it will default to zero.
 See the examples below:

 ```sh
 # Maximum vibrance for display 0